CS5008Fall2025/homework-sorts-NHazelJ/Report.md

 | Quick        | O(nlogn)    | O(nlogn)       | O(n^2)     |

 #### 3.2 Worst Case
 Provide example of arrays that generate _worst_ case for Bubble, Selection, Insertion, Merge Sorts
 Bubble Sorts - [10, 9, 8, 7, 6, 5, 4, 3, 2, 1]  - n^2
 Selection Sort - [10, 9, 8, 7, 6, 5, 4, 3, 2, 1]  - n^2
 Insertion Sort - [10, 9, 8, 7, 6, 5, 4, 3, 2, 1] - n^2
 Merge Sort - [10, 9, 8, 7, 6, 5, 4, 3, 2, 1] - nlogn
 Quick Sort - [1, 2, 3, 4, 5, 6, 7, 8, 9] - when ends are chosen as pivot - n^2

 #### 3.3 Best Case
 Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts
 For the first 4 - [1, 2, 3, 4, 5, 6, 7, 8, 9]
-quick sort - [5, 2, 8, 1, 3, 7, 9, 4, 6] - if pivot is median then O(n log n).
+Quick sort - [5, 2, 8, 1, 3, 7, 9, 4, 6] - if pivot is median then O(n log n)

 #### 3.4 Memory Considerations
 Order the various sorts based on which take up the most memory when sorting to the least memory.
 You may have to research this, and include the mathematical notation.
 Bubble - O(1) average, worst O(1)
 Selection - O(1) average, worst O(1)
 Insertion - O(1) average, worst O(1)
-Merge Sort - O(n) extra space for temp subarrays during merging.
+Merge Sort - O(n) extra space for temp subarrays during merging
-Quick Sort - O(log n) average extra space recursion stack, O(n) worst case if the recursion is highly unbalanced.
+Quick Sort - O(log n) average extra space recursion stack, O(n) worst case if the recursion is highly unbalanced
 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
 Use the bullets, and feel free to cut and paste the full LatexMath we used to generate them.